madpiano/2019-432/slides/class24/README.md

 2. Your project presentation will be on 04-29, 04-30, 05-02, or 05-07.
 The [schedule is here](https://github.com/THOMASELOVE/2019-432/blob/master/projects/project2/project2-schedule.md)
 3. Your project portfolio is due on 2019-05-07 at 2 PM, regardless of when your presentation is scheduled.

-## Quiz and End of Semester Details
+## End of Semester Details

 1. TA office hours will continue through Wednesday May 1.
+    - Our remaining office hours are primarily meant for project questions, and general concerns.
+    - If you have specific questions about Quiz 2, we'd prefer you to send those via `431-help` instead.
-2. 431-help will close at 9 AM on Thursday May 7.
+2. `431-help` will close for the semester at 9 AM on Thursday May 7.
 3. The 431 and 432 github repositories will remain open and available to you through the month of May, but will close in June.
 4. The ["post-course" README is now available](https://github.com/THOMASELOVE/2019-432/tree/master/slides/post-class), and will be updated into May.
 5. There's a typo in the Course Notes section 18.6.2, which should read: "The bmi_c coefficient, ~0.15~ **0.026**, indicates that for each additional kg/m2 of BMI, while holding smoke100 constant, the predicted logarithm of (physhealth + 1) increases by 0.026."

 ![](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class24/figures/tyner.PNG) from [Dr. Sam Tyner](https://twitter.com/sctyner/status/1119341854426845186?s=11)

-## from our Guest Speaker: Nik Krieger
+## Guest Speaker: [Nik Krieger](https://twitter.com/nik_krieger), Data Scientist, The Cleveland Clinic

 - Github repository for [the sociome package](https://github.com/NikKrieger/sociome)
 - Github repository for [the projects package](https://github.com/NikKrieger/projects)